Meet Jin Mobile

 -

-We're focused on doing iPhone well before expanding.
-Apple Watch, and iPad are on the roadmap with no firm date.
+We're focused on doing iPhone really well before we expand. iPad is on the roadmap, with no firm date yet.

 -